 The Poultry Club regulates and administers the poultry show structure and status system.
 Poultry exhibitions are allocated status according to prestige, size, excellence of organisation etc. A show may apply to Council for upgrading and any show found not to be meeting required standards is liable to lose its status.
 The National Championship Show is the ‘jewel in the crown’ of all poultry shows, underneath this are the Royal and Championship Shows, followed by Regional Championship, and lastly, Voucher Shows.
-Threre are also Show Rules for exhibitors.
+There are also Show Rules for exhibitors.

 These shows are held at the prestigious agricultural events that are fortunate to enjoy Royal patronage.
 There are currently nine Royal shows:-

 Embossed cards are awarded to Best in Show, Reserve and the main section winners.
 Poultry Club members who win five cards in the same section qualify for special Poultry Club Trophies.

-June: Three Counties, North Yorkshire County, Cheshire County.
+June: North Yorkshire County

-July: Great Yorkshire, Nantwich.
+July: Great Yorkshire, Nantwich, Stithians Agricultural Society

 At Championship shows the following conditions have to be met:

 1. The club or show to be affiliated to the Poultry Club.

 2. The show is held under Poultry Club Rules.